yetu/scala-beanutils/README.md

 ## Caveats and limitations

+* Since we are currently working with Scala 2.10 and there are some differences with how Macro Paradise works between 2.10 and 2.11, we are currently providing binaries only for 2.10

 * If the "companion" object extends or implements anything except AnyRef, that will be removed

 * The JavaBean and the "companion" cannot be named the same and be in the same package.
 This is due to a limitation of